pennyan/smtlink/README.md

   Since we are using the Python interface, please follow the "python" section in the "z3 bindings" section in [README of Z3][Z3-README].

-  To check if Z3 is installed properly, one can check it by running below
+  To check if Z3 is properly installed, run Python, which will put you in an interactive loop.
+Then run:
-  program:
   ```
   from z3 import *
   x = Real('x')